New treatment for severe emphysema patients shows promise

-The Zephyr Valve treatment allows patients to breathe easier, and gain an increase in physical activity.
+The Zephyr Valve treatment allows patients to breathe easier, and gain an increase in physical activity, without a lot of discomfort that other forms of treatment have had on patients.

-This treatment is the first FDA approved treatment that has shown patients improving their quality of life, without any risks associated with any major surgery.
+This treatment is the first FDA approved treatment for Emphysema that has shown patients improving their quality of life, without any risks associated with any major surgery.

-"Before I had the valve treatment, just walking across the house was a challenge" "Now that it’s done, I feel like I can dance on the rooftop.”
+"Before I had the valve treatment, just walking across the house was a challenge" said Shelia Shire, an emphysema patient since 2006.
+"Now that it’s done, I feel like I can dance on the rooftop.”

 The procedure is done with doctors examining the patients lungs through a process known as Bronchoscopy.
 Valves are placed through this practice through no cutting or incision of any kind.